Open Road Risk

 AADT as free covariate (elasticity estimated) Aguero-Valverde 2008; Wang 2009 Diagnostic only Useful to test offset elasticity assumption; not a production replacement

-Complete observed sensor AADT Wang 2009; Aguero-Valverde 2008; Pew 2020 Not available nationally DfT AADF covers ~0.4% of links; Stage 1a fills the gap
+Complete observed sensor AADT Wang 2009; Aguero-Valverde 2008; Pew 2020 Not available nationally Directly counted DfT AADF training locations are equivalent to ~0.6% of the scored link count; Stage 1a fills the gap

 INRIX probe-based AADT Roll 2026 (tier 2) Not available (commercial) No open equivalent; WebTRIS provides time profiles, not link-level AADT